chook81/microsoft-graph-docs/synchronization/api-reference/beta/resources/configure-synchronization-with-directory-extension-attributes.md

 }
 ```

-## Add attribute definition for the directory extension attribute, and a mapping between the attributes
+## Add a definition for the directory extension attribute, and a mapping between the attributes

-Using text editor of your choice (i.e. http://www.jsoneditoronline.org/, Notepad++, etc) you need to:
+Use a plain text editor of your choice (for example, [Notepad++](https://notepad-plus-plus.org/) or [JSON Editor Online](http://www.jsoneditoronline.org/)) to:

-1. Add attribute definition for extension_9d98asdfl15980a_Nickname attribute.
+1. Add an attribute definition for the `extension_9d98asdfl15980a_Nickname` attribute.

-    - Under directories, find directory with the name "Azure Active Directory", and in the objects array find the one named "User".
+    - Under directories, find the directory with the name "Azure Active Directory", and in the object's array, find the one named **User**.
-    - Add new attribute to the list, specifying minimal information (name and type) - see example below
+    - Add the new attribute to the list, specifying the name and type, as shown in the following example.

-2. Add attribute mapping between extension_9d98asdfl15980a_Nickname and CommunityNickname
+2. Add attribute mapping between extension_9d98asdfl15980a_Nickname and CommunityNickname.

-    - Under synchronizationRules, find the rule which has Azure AD as source directory, and Salesforce.com as target directory ( "sourceDirectoryName": "Azure Active Directory",   "targetDirectoryName": "salesforce.com")
+    - Under **synchronizationRules**, find the rule that specifies Azure AD as source directory, and Salesforce.com as the target directory (`"sourceDirectoryName": "Azure Active Directory",   "targetDirectoryName": "salesforce.com"`).
-    - In objectMappings of the rule, find mapping between users ("sourceObjectName": "User",   "targetObjectName": "User")
+    - In the **objectMappings** of the rule, find the mapping between users (`"sourceObjectName": "User",   "targetObjectName": "User"`).
-    - In the attributeMappings array of the objectMapping, add a new entry, specifying minimal information as show in the example
+    - In the **attributeMappings** array of the **objectMapping**, add a new entry, as shown in the following example.

     ```json
     {